bartdorsey/developer-setup-guide/windows/setup.md

 latest version.
 Head to the Windows Update section of the Settings app and update to the latest version of Windows 10.

+> Note: If for whatever reason you can't upgrade Windows to a version that includes
+> the wsl command, you can try to use Microsoft's [Manual Install instructions].

 Once you've checked this stuff, it's time to move on to [Installing WSL and Ubuntu Linux]

 [Installing WSL and Ubuntu Linux]:wsl-ubuntu-setup.md